Impact of axonal delay on structure development in a multi-layered network: Introduction

 While the importance of spike timing for synaptic plasticity has been well motivated, the modelling of propagation delay to understand its impact on the evolution of receptive field structure is still in its infancy.
-In this paper, we examine the impact of three-dimensional propagation delay on the emergence of \gls{v1} simple cells using Linsker's three-layered network model.
-We analytically derive an expression for covariance between neurons that incorporates radial propagation delay determined from connectivity radius, spike propagation velocity, and cell density, inter-laminar propagation delay, and an arbitrary \gls{psp}.
-We show that, where inter-laminar propagation delay is longer than radial propagation delay, the impact of delay on learning is negligible.
-As radial propagation delay increases, it effectively acts as a low-pass filter, filtering out high frequencies of the covaried inputs by spreading out the arrival time of pre-synaptic signals to the cell, thereby reducing covariance.
+In this paper, we examine the impact of three-dimensional propagation delay on the emergence of \gls{v1} simple cells using Linsker's three layer network model.
+We analytically derive the impact of spike propagation delay on the neural activity of postsynaptic cells and determine an expression for covariance between neurons that incorporates radial propagation delay determined from synaptic connectivity radius, spike propagation velocity, cell density, inter-laminar propagation delay, and an exponentially decaying \gls{psp}.
+We show that propagation delay effectively acts as a low-pass filter, filtering out high frequencies of the inputs by spreading out the arrival time of presynaptic signals to the cell.
+We further show that the ratio of propagation delay between neural layers to the radial delay within a layer is the most important factor in determining the extent of attenuation of the high frequencies.
+In deriving the impact of propagation delay on covariance between presynaptic inputs and, hence, on neural plasticity, we show that, while delay spreads out the arrival times of spikes and, hence, decimates covariance between presynaptic neurons, the \gls{psp} is crucial in restoring covariance, as it temporally spreads the impact of a single spike.
 Given that a \gls{psp} also acts as a low-pass filter, we propose that the cut-off frequencies for each will be compatible.
 This may partly explain the different synaptic time constants found in peripheral and foveal ganglion cells, which can differ by up to a factor of 2 \citep{ZhaHatOkaWan16}.
-It may aslo explain why contrast sensitivity is frequency dependent in the periphery, and why the cut-off frequency increases with eccentricity \citep{VirRovLauNan82}.
-It also provides an insight in to why spatial and temporal frequency processing in the visual cortex are not independent \citep{ZhaHatOkaWan16,VenLewUnsLun17}.
+It may also explain why contrast sensitivity is frequency dependent in the periphery, and why the cut-off frequency increases with eccentricity \citep{VirRovLauNan82}.
+It also provides an insight into why spatial and temporal frequency processing in the visual cortex are not independent \citep{ZhaHatOkaWan16,VenLewUnsLun17}.
+To simplify application of propagation delay in neural models, we derive a mathematically simple approximation and demonstrate its accuracy across a range of parameter configurations.